 - The Box 5 amount from your most recent VAT Return, which is to say, the amount of your last VAT Return

-- The month you submitted your most recent VAT Return
+- The month you submitted your most recent VAT Return.

-You will need to inform HMRC during registration which MTD-compatible software you’re using for your VAT accounting, so you will need to make this decision ahead of time.
+You need to inform HMRC during registration which MTD-compatible software you’re using for your VAT accounting, so you will need to make this decision ahead of time.

 16. How do I submit a MTD for VAT Return?